invariantlabs-ai/invariant/README.md

 ```
 > For the full snippet, see [invariant/examples/openai_agent_example.py](./invariant/examples/openai_agent_example.py)

 To enable real-time monitoring for policy violations you can use a `Monitor` as shown, and integrate it into your agent's execution loop.
-With a `Monitor`, policy checking is performed eagerly, i.e. after each tool call, to ensure that the agent does not violate the policy at any point in time.
+With a `Monitor`, policy checking is performed eagerly, i.e. before and after every tool use, to ensure that the agent does not violate the policy at any point in time.

 This way, all tool interactions of the agent are monitored in real-time.
 As soon as a violation is detected, an exception is raised.
-This stops the agent from executing a potentially unsafe tool call and allows you to take appropriate action, such as filtering out the call or ending the session.
+This stops the agent from executing a potentially unsafe tool call and allows you to take appropriate action, such as filtering out a call or ending the session.

 #### Real-Time Monitoring of a `langchain` Agent

-To monitor a `langchain`-based agent, you can use a `MonitoringAgentExecutor`, which will automatically intercept tool calls and check them against the policy, before they are executed.
+To monitor a `langchain`-based agent, you can use a `MonitoringAgentExecutor`, which will automatically intercept tool calls and check them against the policy for you, just like in the OpenAI agent example above.

 ```python
 from invariant import Monitor